 Modifying Child Support

 You may request a modification to your divorce decree or child support agreement because of changes taking place in your life which result in a change of 10% or more in the support paid.
-Colorado courts allow a child support order modification only in cases of a major, continuing change in a parent's circumstances.
-Qualifying changes that may occur in a parent's life include:
+Colorado courts allow you to modify child support only in cases of a major, continuing change in a parent’s circumstances.
+Qualifying changes that may occur in a parent’s life include:

 - A paying parent’s job loss;